-- (1) 1The qualification assessment process shall be carried out as necessary but at least once per semester.
-2In the interest of facilitating a prompt continuation of studies, those who are about to complete their Bachelor's degree programme shall also be entitled to participate in this qualification assessment process. - (2) 1Applications for admission to the qualification assessment process must be submitted to the University (Master's Office) by - 15 July for the winter semester and - 15 January for the summer semester
+(1) 1The qualification assessment process shall be carried out as necessary but at least once per semester.
+2In the interest of facilitating a prompt continuation of studies, those who are about to complete their Bachelor's degree programme shall also be entitled to participate in this qualification assessment process (see Section 33 (4)).

+(2) 1Applications for admission to the qualification assessment process must be submitted to the Master's Office by 15 July for the winter semester and 15 January for the summer semester.
 2The application shall contain: